balt-dev/strontium/doc/index.md

 > Parses the left and right rule, returning the results of both.

 ## `Error`
+> An error that can be raised from parsing.
+>
+> Note that in Lua 5.1, the error message won't actually display
+> without calling `tostring` on the actual error first.
 ### Fields
 #### `Error.index`
 > `number`
+>
 > The index at which the error occurred.
 #### `Error.err`
 > `any`
+>
 > The error message that the error displays.
 ### Methods
 #### `Error.new`